Bjarni Thorarensen

 Bjarni Vigfússon Thorarensen (December 30, 1786 – August 24, 1841) was an Icelandic poet and official.
 He was deputy governor of northern and eastern Iceland.
 As a poet he was influenced by classicism and romanticism.
 Politically he was aligned with the Fjölnismenn and favored the reestablishment of the Althing at Þingvellir.
 He was a friend of Jónas Hallgrímsson whose own poetry was influenced by Bjarni's work.
+A notable influence on Bjarni's writings was Sæmundur Hólm.

 Bjarni's best known work is Íslands minni, also known as Eldgamla Ísafold.